EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, something new to me was the use of the phototransistor to display the coresponding image of a sun (in light evvironments) and a moon (in dark environments).
-Something I learned while doing this experiment was that the light variable was set to 200 however this caused the LEDs to display the sun even if the phototransistor was fully covered, With trial and error I found the best number to be 500 that way covering the phototransistor made the moon show and leaving it un covered displayed the sun.
+Something I learned while doing this experiment was that the light variable was set to 200 however this caused the LEDs to display the sun even if the phototransistor was fully covered, with trial and error I found the best number to be 500 that way covering the phototransistor made the moon show and leaving it uncovered displayed the sun.

-This experiment could be the basis of a real world application such as (using the phototransistor to turn on and off lights when it gets to night time without turning a switch on or off).
+This experiment could be the basis of a real world application such as (using the phototransistor to turn on and off lights when it gets to night time without having to physically turning a switch on or off.
+This could also be useful for people with disabilities or loss of mobility.).

 ### Experiment name ###